wilkerlucio/pathom/README.md

 # pathom

-A Clojure library designed to provide a collection of helper functions to support Om.next parser implementation.
+A Clojure library designed to provide a collection of helper functions to support Clojure(script) graph parsers using om.next graph syntax.

 ## Usage